cx-language/cx/docs/language-overview.md

 The compiler also warns when a variable might be read before initialization, for example when passing it as an out parameter to a C function.
 Assigning the keyword `undefined` to the variable suppresses the warning when the programmer knows it is safe.
-Ignored return values produce a warning as well; assigning to `_` marks a result as deliberately unused instead of casting to void.
+With `--Wunused-result`, ignored return values produce a warning as well; assigning to `_` marks a result as deliberately unused instead of casting to void.

 ## Improved type system